gpdowney/lightweightLSAT/pages/game/walkthrough.md

 You could easily get hung up here.
 To help yourself keep moving: know your options.
 {% endcapture %}
 {% capture details %}
 *Option 1:* Dive in.
-Put z somewhere before t.
+Put `z` somewhere before `t`.
 And remember that you started from a random place.
 If it breaks, consider making a new hypo with a different starting point OR go on to the next answer.

 *Option 2:* Make a smart first move.
 A smart first move increases the chance that you'll be able to follow all the rules and make a valid hypo.